 Instead, you get people telling you they aren't interested and they don't want to talk to you.
 To make matters worse, they probably wasted a few hours of your time.
-And they might even be bad mouthing your product becuase, realistically, there's something they decided wasn't good enough about it and there's nothing I can do to change their mind.
+And they might even be bad mouthing your product because, realistically, there's something they decided wasn't good enough about it and there's nothing I can do to change their mind.

 That is the opposite of praise.
 That has the same effect on me as kryptonite on Superman.
 Carrying on after a deal falls through is downright miraculous for me.
 Seriously, I should be getting awards here just for not jumping in front of a bus.

 But I do carry on.
 Because that same fear will always prevent me from giving up.
 I hate the fact that if I fail, my family fails.
 I hate that I have to be amazing at something that doesn't come easily for me.
 And I'm not, no matter how hard I try, I'm not amazing at this (but hopefully I'm good enough).
 I hate that I'm basically fighting time, our competitors and lack of resources all at once and in the end I'm not a skilled fighter.

 But I would hate actually failing much more.

 So for the time being, I'm going to blog out my terror and hope for the best.
 One foot in front of the other.

 Oh, and I'll probably drink a hell of a lot tonight.